 - those who deal with stress or adrenal issues, and therefore the breakdown of tissues; protein helps to rebuild that tissue

 Protein is comprised of amino acids.
-All of the essential amino acids are found in muscle meats, organ meats, seafood, eggs, and dairy.
-(Organ meats, seafood, eggs and dairy also contains some of the “nonessential” amino acids.)
-These essential amino acids must be supplied by the food we eat because our bodies cannot make them.”Nonessential” or “conditional” amino acids are found in gelatin or collagen.
-Our bodies need both essential and nonessential amino acids to function well.
+All of the essential amino acids are found in muscle meats, seafood, eggs and dairy.
+(Seafood, eggs and dairy also contain some of the “nonessential” amino acids.)

-When we just add the nonessential (but still very important!) amino acids to our smoothies, we are not getting a complete protein.
-Getting the essential amino acids in a different meal of the same day does help the smoothie’s nutrition.
-But all of the amino acids must be present in each day, in the right ratios, for our bodies to benefit.
+All of the amino acids must be present in each day, in the right ratios, for our bodies to benefit.
 It’s a matter of how we perceive the collagen, how we perceive the protein in that smoothie.

 Adding collagen or gelatin to a smoothie can be a good thing, if the additional essential amino acids are added too.
 One tablespoon of collagen is best accompanied by a portion of meat (about 4 ounces), so the amino acids are balanced.
 If you skip having essential amino acids in your smoothie meal, it’s even more important to get meat in the other meals of the day.